How to Structure (and get the most out of) Your Customer Development Interviews

 5) If they’ve made an MVP…ask to see it!

-– Nothing gives you more insight to a customer than what they’ve hacked together themselves to solve a problem.
-The best thing you can do is ask to see it, which will give you an idea of what they’re hoping a solution will provide.
+Nothing gives you more insight to a customer than what they’ve hacked together themselves to solve a problem.
+The best thing you can do is ask to see it, which will give you an idea of what they’re hoping your solution will provide.
 These people are also the strongest candidates to be great, helpful early adopters of your product.

 6) Always follow up